catie-aq/blog-vaniila/_i18n/en/_posts/Word_embedding_en.md

 </center>

 <p style="text-align:justify;">
 It is possible to try the words arithmetic on <a href="http://nlp.polytechnique.fr/word2vec">the Polytechnique's school website</a>.
+However you should know that no model is perfect, and some results of arithmetic operations may be incorrect.
 </p>
 <!-- TODO: own HF space -->